 - Large property – very long walk to the main pool and restaurant if your room is far

-I have to admit, I do not love this hotel.
+I have to admit, this is my least favorite Disney Moderate Resort.
 I stayed here once and whatever I ate or drank for dinner one night made both my husband and I very sick and put a damper on our weekend.
 That being said, it could have been a fluke.
 I hear many positive things about this resort and many people I know have been very happy with their stay.

 Coronado Springs is also a conference center, so it tends to be a crowded hotel.
 They also have a full-service spa, a 24-hour gym, multiple restaurants, and a fantastic pool area highlighted by a Mayan pyramid and waterslide.
 The colonial Mexico/Southwest decor is also very nice, and it is located pretty close to the water parks and Epcot.